ChrstphrHll/npc_gen/students/Robett Grell.md

 ---
+name: Robett Grell
+race: Dwarf
+hair: wavy red hair that's done up in a top knot
+eyes: Gray
+skin: Dark Brown
+ideal: Forgiveness
+trait1: Solitary
+trait2: Impolite
+trait: My language is as foul as an otyugh nest.
+flaw: I can't help but pocket loose coins and other trinkets I come across.
+bond: One day I will return to my guild and prove that I am the greatest artisan of them all.
 birthday:
   numeric: 1/4
   written: 4th of Avanent
-bond: One day I will return to my guild and prove that I am the greatest artisan of them all.
-eyes: Blue
-flaw: I can't help but pocket loose coins and other trinkets I come across.
-guild: Treskal
-hair: wavy red hair that's done up in a top knot
-ideal: Forgiveness
-name: Robett Grell
-organizations: []
-partyID: 46
-race: Dwarf
 relationships:
 - name: Lenn Schimae
   type: partymate